nextflow-io/training/docs/nf_templates/8_components.md

 The nf-core ecosystem includes a repository of components.
 These components are written and maintained by the nf-core community.
 Components are written for diverse users and may require additional configuration to suit different use cases.
 There are two types of components, modules and subworkflows:

--   **Modules** are wrappers around single process that contain tests, environments, and meta data.
+-   **Modules** are wrappers around a single process that contains tests, environments, and metadata.
 -   **Subworkflows** are two or more modules that are packaged together and also come with tests and metadata.

 Currently, there are more than [1200 modules](https://nf-co.re/modules) and [60 subworkflows](https://nf-co.re/subworkflows) (April 2024) available through nf-core.